Asim-Product-College/BEW-2.1-Advanced-Web-Patterns/Make-Chat/Notes.md

 We'll create a new event called `new user`.
 On the server we'll later create a listener to listen for events named this.

+## WHAT GOES AROUND, COMES AROUND

+We have successfully sent data from the client to the server with sockets.

+Now let's send data from the server to all clients.
+The server can emit as well.

+There's some more ways to emit data that we'll go in to later.
+These two are the most common.

+Now we have to setup the client to listen for any `new user` events coming from the server. we'll use the same sort of lingo: on (listening) "new user".

+Now both your server and clients will be logging in the new users.

+To simulate two connections, open up two browser windows and direct them both to http://localhost:3000/, create different users on each, and check both browser window's JavaScript consoles.